Triumph TR5: Production

-The TR5 was produced in small numbers when compared with either the TR250 or the later TR6, with just 2,947 units produced; the first car was assembled on 29 August 1967 and the last on 19 September 1968.
+With 2,947 units produced, the TR5 was built in smaller numbers than either the TR250 or the later TR6.
+The first car was assembled on 29 August 1967 and the last on 19 September 1968.
 Of these, 1,161 were destined for the UK market, the remainder were left hand drive and were exported to France, Belgium and Germany amongst other countries.
 In the first quarter of 2011 there were approximately 410 licensed and 74 SORN TR5s registered with the DVLA.